Archives

 This course is eligible for the Get Formed! scheme, allowing students to reclaim 70% of their course fees upon completion.
 For more information, visit: https://pfi.edu.mt/get-formed/.

-Our relationship with God is not meant to stay within the walls of our parish church when we leave after Sunday Mass.
-Instead, “the Mass is ended, go in peace” is an exhortation for us to let what we received during Mass transform our hearts, families, homes, and schools into welcoming places to encounter Christ.
-This transformation should continue until we gather again the following Sunday to be strengthened and sent forth once more.
+Our relationship with God is not supposed to stay within the walls of our parish church when we leave after Sunday Mass.
+Instead, ‘the mass is ended go in the peace’ is an exhortation so that what we received during mass transform our hearts, our families, our homes, and our schools into a welcoming place to encounter Christ until we gather again the following Sunday to be strengthened and sent forth once again.

-In this new course, Living Beyond Sunday, we aim to share ideas to help parents and all those working with children make their time together a place of encounter with God—a place where saints are being made.
-The course discusses how to foster holiness in all the everyday moments of Catholic life, starting with spiritual pedagogy and moving on to practical ways to celebrate this.
-It is based on the premise that with small efforts, creativity, and adaptations, it is possible to make what we experience during liturgy appealing, meaningful, and impactful for children.
+In this new course Living Beyond Sunday, we aim to share ideas to help parents and all those working with children make their time together a place of encounter with God–a place where saints are being made; it shares how to foster holiness in all the little everyday moments in Catholic life starting from the spiritual pedagogy and moving on to giving practical ways to celebrate this based on the premise that with little attempts, creativity, effort, and adaptations, it is possible to make that which we live during liturgy appealing, meaningful and have a powerful impact on the children.

 Target Audience Age: 18+